paultgriffiths/paultgriffiths.github.io/_news/announcement_5.md

 description: A nice catch up with chemistry-climate friends at Japan Met Research Institute
 ---

-I had the pleasure of meeting the newest <a href="https://www.iup.uni-heidelberg.de/en/research/atmosphere/alic2e-fiedler-group/cooperations-and-outreach/composition-air-quality-climate-interactions-initiative-cacti-emissions-to-response"> CACTI </a> committee member, Dr Naga Oshima.
+I had the pleasure of visiting a good friend and the newest <a href="https://www.iup.uni-heidelberg.de/en/research/atmosphere/alic2e-fiedler-group/cooperations-and-outreach/composition-air-quality-climate-interactions-initiative-cacti-emissions-to-response"> CACTI </a> committee member, Dr Naga Oshima.

 ---